Scanning multiple sites?Try Bulk Scanner →

 Best Google Analytics Alternatives 2026

-GA4 is powerful but notoriously complex.
+Google Analytics — specifically GA4 — is the single most common analytics tool we detect in our scan database.
+It appears on the vast majority of websites we analyse.
+But GA4's interface is notoriously complex and data sampling makes it less reliable for high-traffic sites.
 We compare the top Google Analytics alternatives — from privacy-first tools to full product analytics platforms — so you can choose the right fit for your site.

 Why People Leave Google Analytics